-Learn how to make spicy Korean chicken stew.
+Learn how to make a delicious Asian chicken stew.
 The tender chicken pieces and potatoes are coated in a spicy sauce made with Gochujang paste.

-This Korean chicken stew has become one of my favorite chicken dishes lately.
+This Asian chicken stew has become one of my favorite chicken dishes lately.
 I have already cooked it several times; it is just that good.

-A very straightforward recipe, with no special techniques or steps required, just a few good ingredients and a minimum of effort.
+It's a very straightforward recipe, with no special techniques or steps required, just a few good ingredients and a minimum of effort.
 And the result is mouthwatering.
-You will not believe how tender those thighs will become, how good that sauce will be and how you will lick every bit of leftover sauce from the bottom of your pan after finishing with the chicken and potatoes.

 Jump to recipe